 We have people who are advocating for these kinds of things all the time.
 Nick regularly goes in to writer’s rooms of TV shows that are writing trans storylines and helps them make sure it’s accurate.
 The industry is still playing catch up, but there are these stories and [it’s about] trying to incorporate them.

 Sure, it’s hot right now to cast a trans person.
 Hollywood has to have that element—not just doing it because it’s the right thing to do, not only because we exist, but also because they think audiences want to watch.

 You’ve mentioned how important it is to be visible in the current political climate.
-What do you think we’re headed for as a community in the next four years?
+Where you think we’re headed as a community in the next four years?

 My natural state is optimistic and open, and I can usually take anything that you say to me and find the positive in it.
 [But] I would say that I’m terrified, as are a lot of other people.
 But I’ve been through all the stages of grief, and I’m now in the stage which nobody talks about.

 My really sweet friend Amy Landecker pointed out that there’s another stage of grief that nobody talks about, the final stage, which is action.
 You can go through denial and anger and sadness, and all of the feels around loss and confusion and all that.
 But the final one is “Okay, you’ve gone through all of that so now get off your ass and do something about it.”

 A lot of people say, “What could I possibly do?”
 Open your mouth!
 Show up and being of service to others in need.
 In a climate where someone is trying to constantly divide us, my job as an artist is to make art that unites us.
 So thats what I’m going to do.